wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/_pages/template/qa.rst

     mypy server

-This will eliminate a lot of possible ``TypeError``s and other issues.
+This will eliminate a lot of possible ``TypeError`` and other issues.
 However, this will not make code 100% working.
 So, testing and reviewing is still required.